krushitagangani/Invoice_management/Documentation/system automation/problem solving.md

     Question: Do you provide any data automation services?

 Solution:
-    - we need to receive the emails every time
-    - the received email should be in fixed format (as above) with name, contact, question, email can be parsed from the received email
-    - the system would need to parse the received email(store the data of the fixed templated email, data like: name, contact, question, email) and would need to store these details somewhere
+    - parse the email and extract out name, contact, question & email.
+    - let's store this information along with email's time in database
+    - let the system auto assign the tag
+        - described in the next point
-    - the system should able to auto send the question related response to the sender(take the email from the records)
+    - let the system find the auto respond based on the assign tag

     - Another Scnario(I am suggesting): (if there is a ui, which can take the deails from user like, contact, mobile, question, email)
         - the user would need to enter the name, contact, email and the question then the system will store the details and based on that question, the system will reply on that person's email